Testing and Debugging

 Actions menu to activate this functionality - the icon should turn green .

-If you double-click the source node, you can examine content of the data records which entered the scenario (top of the left panel).
+If you double-click the source node, you can examine content of the records which entered the scenario (top of the left panel).

-As the data record traverses the scenario, additional variables can be attached to it, it can be rerouted by the Choice node, it can be filtered out or completely new data records can be created.
-Just double-click a node of interest to you, to see how many data records entered this node and - for every outgoing branch - how many left the node.
+As the record traverses the scenario, additional variables can be attached to it, it can be rerouted by the Choice node, it can be filtered out or completely new records can be created.
+Just double-click a node of interest to you, to see how many records entered this node and - for every outgoing branch - how many left the node.

 Inspecting input and output records for a "Is there any rapid change condition?" node in the scenario from the previous section. 🔍 View full-size image